M.Ed. Concentration in The Teaching of English as a Second Language (TESL)

 College of Education

-Framingham State University also offers a Graduate Certificate in TESL, intended for mainstream teachers whose classrooms include English Language Learners.
+Framingham State University also offers a Graduate Certificate in TESOL, intended for mainstream teachers whose classrooms include English Language Learners.
 The four-course Certificate program provides teachers with the theoretical and practical knowledge needed to identify the ELL’s needs and promote language learning and academic success for these students.
 (See Graduate Certificate in TESL)

 The program requires successful completion of the following ten (10) courses.
 A written comprehensive examination is required as the student’s culminating experience.
 The comprehensive exam is taken during the student’s final semester of study or shortly thereafter.

 Prior to enrolling the M.Ed.
-TESL courses, students are required to demonstrate prior coursework or training in teaching reading in the first language.
+TESOL courses, students are required to demonstrate prior coursework or training in teaching reading in the first language.
 Students who do not meet the proficiency requirements will be required to take the pre-concentration course LTRC 907 Literacy Instruction prior to enrolling in TESL 949 Teaching Reading and Writing to English Learners with Pre-Practicum Grades PreK-12.

 Pre-Concentration Requirement*